Kenya Tuko na Stress — Let Me Talk to Myself in Peace

 "Are you seriously talking and laughing by yourself?"

-– Isn’t this a free country with freedom of speech?
+Isn’t this a free country?
+Ama freedom of speech ni story za Jaba?

 But I simply nodded.